JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7940 days**.

-And here is a just a random fact -  **Cinderella is known as Rashin Coatie in Scotland, Zezolla in Italy, and Yeh-hsien in China**.
+And here is a just a random fact -  **The sound of E.T. walking was made by someone squishing her hands in Jello**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)